Office of Neighborhood Safety Leadership

 Natalie Kelley, Management Assistant

-Kelley brings substantial office management, networking and communication skills to the City of St. Paul.
-She most recently worked in the City Attorney’s office, and is excited to bring her knowledge and experience to the broad scope of duties and wide range of community members she serves in this role.
+Kelley brings substantial office management, networking, and communication skills to the City of Saint Paul.
+She most recently worked in the City Attorney’s Office, and is excited to bring her knowledge and experience to the broad scope of duties and wide range of community members she serves in this role.
 Her prior work as a legal secretary, real estate office manager, and coach of youth and young children rounds out her experience.
 She grew up in Saint Paul, attended Highland Sr. High School, and studied at Saint Paul College, Concordia University-Saint Paul, and Metropolitan State University.
 Her first outing as a newborn was to the Winter Carnival chili contest, and she hasn’t missed a Carnival since.
 She and her young daughter are frequent visitors to St. Paul’s parks, recreation and aquatic centers.
 She loves Saint Paul, enjoys working with young people, is known for her enthusiasm and resourcefulness, and adds streamlined efficiency and effectiveness to the Office of Neighborhood Safety.